 11 Ordinary Meetings

-(1) The Ordinary Meetings of the Society shall be held at least once in every month during the period from March to December (both inclusive), on days fixed but subject to alteration by the Council with due notice.
+(1) The Ordinary Meetings of the Society shall be held at least four times per year during the period from March to December (both inclusive), on days fixed but subject to alteration by the Council with due notice.

 (2) The order of business at an Ordinary Meeting will be transacted as specified in the Meeting By-Laws.